istio/istio.io/content/blog/2019/mesh-federation/index.md

 ## Requirements for mesh federation

 - **non-uniform naming**.
-The `withdraw` service in the `accounts` namespace in one cluster might have different functionality and API as the `withdraw` services in the `accounts` namespace in other clusters.
+The `withdraw` service in the `accounts` namespace in one cluster might have different functionality and API than the `withdraw` services in the `accounts` namespace in other clusters.
 The same service with the same functionality can have different names and can reside in different namespaces in a cluster.
 For example, the same service can be called `withdraw` and `withdraw-funds`, and can reside in the `accounts` and `private-accounts` namespaces in different clusters.
 Such situation could happen in an organization where there is no